A young girl wearing a rainbow eye patch smiling a the camera. She is sitting up in bed holding a cuddly toy.

 Maisie goes to the Richard Desmond Children’s Eye Centre at Moorfields which was largely funded through philanthropy

-Play is important for children and young people, especially in stressful or unfamiliar places like hospitals.
 Every year Moorfields Eye Charity funds new and replacement toys for the Richard Desmond Children’s Eye Centre to help put younger patients at ease.
 Putting children at ease also helps to reassure parents too.

 In our case, not only has Maisie has been supported as a patient, but we have been supported as her parents.